biopragmatics/oquat/docs/invalids/prefix/rgd.md

-# miRBase
+# rgd: Rat Genome Database

+This page summarize the different resources that reference `rgd` but use local unique identifiers that do not match the standard pattern of ^\d{4,}$.
+Of the 7 resources,
-The following 2 variants were found: ['RGD', 'RGD ']
+2 variants on the standard prefix were found: ['RGD', 'RGD '].

-## `hp`
+## `hp`: Human Phenotype Ontology

-Identifiers for this prefix are given correctly in Human Phenotype Ontology.
+Identifiers for this prefix are given incorrectly correctly in `hp`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|